alimujtaba12/Nodejs-CURD/README.md

 # Nodejs-CURD

-Simple CURD Operation performed on an Array in NODEJS
+Simple CURD Operation performed on an Array in NODEJS.